-2.46 The Council has adopted as supplementary planning guidance development briefs for allocated sites that set out design principles to inform development proposals.
-Where there is a need for a site to conform to the relevant development brief this is indicated in the respective proposal.
+2.46 The Council has adopted as supplementary planning guidance two Area Design Frameworks for the Musselburgh cluster.
+These documents are called 'The West Musselburgh Design Framework' and 'The East Musselburgh Design Framework.
+These area frameworks include development briefs for allocated sites that set out design principles to guide development proposals.
+Where there is a need for a site to conform to the relevant area design framework or development brief this is indicated in the respective proposal.

-Policy MH17: Development Briefs
+Policy MH17: Area Design Frameworks and Development Briefs

 As part of any planning application for any allocated site, comprehensive masterplan solutions for the entire allocated site must be submitted.
-Proposed masterplans must conform to the relevant Development Brief prepared for the site.
+Proposed masterplans must conform to The West Musselburgh Design Framework or The East Musselburgh Design Framework as relevant and / or the relevant Development Brief prepared for the site.